MrYossu/IdentityClaimsPlay/README.md

 The code will add a user with email `admin@a.com` who is a global admin user.
 Once logged in with that email (password is `1`), that user can add other users.

 ### Things to do
+- Make the relationship between users and companies many-to-many, and have the joining table include a role, so we can check if a user is in the required role for a specific site
+- All pages on all portals should require auth
-- Add a global admin site
+- Add global admin functionality to the admin project
-- Make it clear that the web site in the project now is the CRM
+- Rebrand the CRM project with the company colours
+- Remove non-CRM fucntionality from the CRM project (eg the global admin functionality)
-- Add a customers (donors) list and details page to the CRM
+- Add some functionality to the customer portal, including branding
-- Add a customer portal
-- Add an accountant portal
+- Add the appropriate functionality to the accountant portal

 ### Notes for anyone intending to clone this repo
 I use the rather excellent [Telerik UI for Blazor](https://www.telerik.com/blazor-ui) components(*), which are referenced in this sample project.
 If you don't have a licence for this, you can either get a free trial, or just modify the pages that use Telerik controls to use regular Blazor controls.
 As I intend to lift large parts of this code into the real application, I started off using Telerik in the sample.